techlore/go-incognito/Scripts/Section 3/15_ Safe Communication.md

 One final overlooked form of communication is file sharing.
 You can use email, but you’ll be limited on size and number of files.
-No matter how you share the file, make sure you encrypt it before uploading it to the internet, we already covered how to do this in section 3.
+No matter how you share the file, make sure you encrypt it before uploading it to the internet, we already covered how to do this in section 3.14.
 As for how to share it, if it’s encrypted it’s not a huge deal to upload on a service like Dropbox, but I’m still not going to recommend it.
 You can use something like Nextcloud.
-There’s also Firefox Send, which will encrypt and store a file..
+There’s also Firefox Send, which will encrypt and store a file.
 The last service is OnionShare, an open source project on Tor, which lets you securely and anonymously share a file of any size.
 This is very promising.
 No matter what service you choose, encrypt the file before uploading it, and give the password to your recipient using another